-With support from the North Carolina Department of Transportation (NCDOT), graduate students from East Carolina University’s Program in Maritime Studies (ECU) in partnership with the UNC Coastal Studies Institute (UNC CSI), will investigate a shipwreck near the village of Rodanthe as part of a fall field school.
+With support from the North Carolina Department of Transportation (NCDOT), graduate students from East Carolina University’s Program in Maritime Studies (ECU) in partnership with the Coastal Studies Institute (CSI), will investigate a shipwreck near the village of Rodanthe as part of a fall field school.
 Known locally as “Pappy’s Lane Wreck”, the as-yet unidentified vessel lies submerged in the brackish, waist-deep waters of the Pamlico Sound and in the direct path of the planned Bonner Bridge extension project.
-Led by UNC CSI Maritime Heritage Program Head and associate professor Dr. Nathan Richards (Program in Maritime Studies/Department of History, East Carolina University), the group will spend the month of September on the site as part of a multi-stage archaeological investigation.
+Led by CSI Maritime Heritage Program Head and associate professor Dr. Nathan Richards (Program in Maritime Studies/Department of History, East Carolina University), the group will spend the month of September on the site as part of a multi-stage archaeological investigation.

 The project will endeavor to: